 How to File a Complaint: Fill out a Discrimination Complaint Form.
 Complaint Forms and Process information are available online at www.yubasuttertransit.com or at the Yuba-Sutter Transit Administration office, or by calling 530-634-6880.
 Complaints regarding prohibited discrimination based on disability may be submitted to Yuba-Sutter Transit as follows:

 By Telephone: If assistance is needed to fill out the Complaint Form, call Yuba-Sutter Transit’s ADA Coordinator at (530) 634-6880.
-To fill out a complaint in person, it is advisable to call Yuba-Sutter Transit at (530) 634-6880 in advance to schedule an appointment.
+To fill out a complaint in person, it is advisable to call Yuba-Sutter Transit in advance to schedule an appointment.
 The ADA Coordinator or other Yuba-Sutter Transit staff member will offer instructions on how to file a written complaint.
 Before concluding the interview, the staff member will ask if the complainant wishes to have the information reviewed for accuracy and will make any requested corrections.

 Submit completed form in person or by mail to: